datalinkhq/datalink/README.md

 ## Introduction

 Datalink solves all your analytics needs for your games which are otherwise harder to implement.
-Simple add a module to your game and you're good to go!
+Simply add a module to your game and you're good to go!

 ## Quick start & Documentation